Cadigan Prize for Younger Writers

 The Cadigan Prize for Younger Writers is judged each year by recent contributors to West Branch, Bucknell's professional literary journal, and recognizes outstanding works of poetry and prose by Bucknell undergraduates.
 First and second place prizes, as well as honorable mentions, are awarded in each of two genres: prose, which includes both fiction and creative nonfiction, and poetry.
 The awards are made possible by the generous support of Robb Cadigan '86 and his wife, Joan Daughen Cadigan '86.

-Judges for 2018-19 Cadigan Prizes are Felicia Zamora (poetry), author of the poetry collection Instrument of Gaps, and Blair Hurley (fiction and creative nonfiction), author of the novel The Devoted.
-Both writers have recently appeared in West Branch, Bucknell’s professional literary journal.
+Judges for 2019-20 Cadigan Prizes are Blair Hurley (prose), author of the novel The Devoted, and Iliana Rocha (poetry), most recently the author of the poetry collection Instrument of Gaps.
+Both writers have recently appeared in West Branch, Bucknell's professional literary journal.

 Submitting Your Work